PatrickLang/patricklang.github.io/_drafts/2016-12-29-nano-server-cluster.md

         stefanscherer/dockertls-windows
 }
 ```
+> A few notes...
-> Note: the `docker pull` progress look odd since PowerShell text output redirection doesn't support some console formatting commands
+> - The `docker pull` progress look odd since Invoke-Command's output redirection isn't a full console redirection.
+To work arond this, you can use Enter-PSSession instead.
->  This may take several minutes to download and extract if you haven't used a container based on `microsoft/windowsservercore` before.
+> - This may take several minutes to download and extract if you haven't used a container based on `microsoft/windowsservercore` before.

+> TODO: Copy CA cert out

+> TODO: generate certs for nth servers & update config.json

 Now, open the ports on each host: